 What it looks like: Spine collapses, shoulders slump forward, and the whole stretch turns into a tight back hunch.

 Why it's a problem: You lose the hip stretch and trade it for a tired lower back.
-The point is the ankle and outer hip, not a spine compression.
+The whole point is to load the ankle and outer hip while the spine stays long.

 Holding Your Breath